RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-4-august-2021.md

 ## Known issues

-A new command was added as part of Redis 6.2: [XAUTOCLAIM](https://redis.io/commands/xautoclaim/).
+- A new command was added as part of Redis 6.2: [`XAUTOCLAIM`](https://redis.io/commands/xautoclaim/).
 When used in an Active-Active configuration, this command may cause Redis shards to crash, potentially resulting in data loss.
 The issue is fixed in Redis Enterprise Software version 6.2.12.
 Additionally, we recommend enabling AOF persistence for all Active-Active configurations.

+- The `ZRANGESTORE` command, with a special `zset-max-ziplist-entries` configuration can crash Redis 6.2.
+See [Redis repository 10767](https://github.com/redis/redis/pull/10767) for more details.

 - RS81463 - A shard may crash when resharding an Active-Active database with Redis on Flash (RoF).
 Specifically, the shard will crash when volatile keys or Active-Active tombstone keys reside in Flash memory.